Shopify/hydrogen/.changeset/big-impalas-brush.md

 '@shopify/hydrogen': patch
 ---

-Change StorefrontRedirect to base case insensitive in querying redirect URLs from the Storefront API.
+Make `StorefrontRedirect` case insensitive when querying redirect URLs from the Storefront API.